-I am currently a PhD Candidate at Harvard University in the engineering field.
-To me, a life well-lived involves protecting our planet and giving back to others.
-Over the last three years, I’ve been working as a wellness coach for over 500 undergraduate students.
-Everyday, I engage with students over meals, wellness activities, or study breaks.
+To me, a life well-lived is one of growth and having purpose, but also having fun!
+I just finished defending my PhD in Environmental Engineering at Harvard University where, I use lidar technology, satellite, data, and high-resolution computer models to study air pollution and greenhouse gas emissions in cities.
+Over the past four years, I have also been working as a wellness coach for over 400 undergraduate students.
+Everyday, I engage with students over meals, wellness activities, or one-on-one meetings.
 Their stories, experiences, and concerns inspired me to start this blog and provided me with the courage to share some of my own experiences.
 Perhaps you’re wondering….

 - What is graduate school all about?